britram/taps-transports/draft-ietf-taps-transports.md

 ## Lightweight User Datagram Protocol (UDP-Lite)

 The Lightweight User Datagram Protocol (UDP-Lite) {{RFC3828}} is an IETF standards track transport protocol.
-It provides a unidirectional,
-datagram protocol that preserves message boundaries.
-IETF guidance on the use of UDP-Lite is provided in
+It provides a unidirectional, datagram protocol that preserves message boundaries.
+IETF guidance on the use of UDP- Lite is provided in {{I-D.ietf-tsvwg-rfc5405bis}}.
-{{I-D.ietf-tsvwg-rfc5405bis}}.

 ### Protocol Description

-UDP-Lite is a connection-less datagram protocol, with no connection setup or feature negotiation.
-The protocol use messages,
-rather than a byte-stream.
-Each stream of messages is independently managed, therefore retransmission does not hold back data sent using other logical streams.

-It provides multiplexing to multiple sockets on each host using port numbers, and its operation follows that for UDP.
-An active UDP-Lite session is identified by its four-tuple of local and remote IP addresses and local port and remote port numbers.

-UDP-Lite changes the semantics of the UDP "payload length" field to that of a "checksum coverage length" field, and is identified by a different IP protocol/next-header value.
+Like UDP, UDP-Lite is a connection-less datagram protocol, with no connection setup or feature negotiation.
+It changes the semantics of the UDP "payload length" field to that of a "checksum coverage length" field, and is identified by a different IP protocol/next-header value.
 Otherwise, UDP-Lite is semantically identical to UDP.
-Applications using UDP-Lite therefore can not make assumptions regarding the correctness of the data received in the insensitive part of the UDP-Lite payload.
+Applications using UDP-Lite therefore cannot make assumptions regarding the correctness of the data received in the insensitive part of the UDP-Lite payload.

 As for UDP, mechanisms for receiver flow control, congestion control, PMTU or PLPMTU discovery, support for ECN, etc need to be provided by upper layer protocols {{I-D.ietf-tsvwg-rfc5405bis}}.

 Examples of use include a class of applications that can derive benefit from having partially-damaged payloads delivered, rather than discarded.
-One use is to support error tolerate payload corruption when used over paths that include error-prone links, another application is when header integrity checks are required, but payload integrity is provided by some other mechanism (e.g., {{RFC6936}}.
+One use is to support error tolerate payload corruption when used over paths that include error-prone links, another application is when header integrity checks are required, but payload integrity is provided by some other mechanism (e.g.,
+{{RFC6936}}.

 A UDP-Lite service may support IPv4 broadcast, multicast, anycast and unicast, and IPv6 multicast, anycast and unicast.